THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

 In general, the Deutschlandticket should be a good choice if:

-- You will use public transportation for more than just a day or two
+- You will use a lot of public transportation

 - You plan on exploring larger cities by public transportation